cnyvfang/CORUN-Colabator/README.md

 sh options/train_colabator_with_transmission_single_gpu.sh
 ```

+### Colabator with your own models
-✨ **To fine-tune your own model using Colabator, you only need to add your network to corun_colabator/archs, define your own configuration file as sample_options and run the script.**
+To fine-tune your own model using Colabator, you only need to add your network to [archs](corun_colabator/archs), define your own configuration file and run the script.

+We provide configuration file templates based on Restormer in the [option_templates](option_templates) folder, which you can refer to and modify.

+You can modify the files named with Stage 1 to pretrain your model.
+If you have already completed pretraining, modify the files named with Stage 2 to use our Colabator for fine-tuning.

+If you are working on image dehazing and your datasets have corresponding depth maps, you can use the files in the [dehaze](option_templates/dehaze) subfolder instead of the Stage 2 files in [option_templates](option_templates).

+If you need to define your own loss function, you need to modify the corresponding [models](corun_colabator/models) and [losses](corun_colabator/losses) before you invoke it in option files.

 ## 🏃‍♂️ Test
 Download the pre-trained CORUN weight and place it in `./pretrained_weights/`.
 You can download the CORUN+ weight from [Google Drive](https://drive.google.com/file/d/18afbgAOLYYr8Ef4JsUtz8WNl9xzQ3cd9/view?usp=sharing)